aprasad13/ML_Prediction-Housing-Price/README.md

 > - It was decided to go with Standardization

 - One hot encoding the categorical variables
-> After this there are 21 categorical columns and in total of 74 columns including nominal
+> After this there are 21 categorical columns and in total of 74 columns including nominal.
+In total there were 225 independent variables.

 Click on the following code file to see more details: